OfficialRohitSharma442/OfficialRohitSharma442/README.md

 ### About Me 🚀

-Hi, i'm [Roghit Sharma](https://www.linkedin.com/in/OfficialRohitSharma442/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm [Rohit Sharma](https://www.linkedin.com/in/rohit-sharma-785179220/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source. [ <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320"/>](https://github.com/OfficialRohitSharma442)